Jacorb90/Prestige-Tree/docs/layer-features.md

 - doReset(resettingLayer): **optional**, is triggered when a layer on a row greater than or equal to this one does a reset.
                 The default behavior is to reset everything on the row, but only if it was triggered by a layer in a higher row.
+                (doReset is always called for side layers, but for these the default behavior is to reset nothing.)

                 If you want to keep things, determine what to keep based on the resettingLayer, milestones, and such, then call resetLayerData(layer, keep), where layer is this layer, and keep is an array of the names of things to keep.